 The Director of Campus Safety is responsible for identifying and updating all information regarding campus geography for the purposes of the ASR.
-The office of Campus Safety maintains an up-to-date list of all campus properties and non-campus properties, which currently is limited to the Training Ship State of Maine when it is at sea.
+The office of Campus Safety maintains an up-to-date list of all campus properties and non-campus properties, which include the Center for Professional Mariner Development in Bucksport and the Training Ship State of Maine when she is at sea.